Parameterized Algorithms for Locally Minimal Defensive Alliance: Definitions and Preliminaries

 It is important to note that if $D$ is a locally minimal defensive alliance, then for every vertex $v \in D$, at least one of its neighbours in $D$ is marginally protected.

 \begin{definition}\rm \cite{BAZGAN2019111} An alliance $D$ is a {\it globally minimal alliance} or shorter {\it minimal alliance} if no proper subset is an alliance. \end{definition}

 A defensive alliance $D$ is connected if the subgraph induced by $D$ is connected.
 An alliance $D$ is called a {\it connected locally minimal alliance} if for any $v\in D$, $D\setminus \{v\}$ is not a connected alliance.
 Notice that any globally minimal alliance is also connected.
 In this paper, we consider {\sc Locally Minimal Defensive Alliance} and {\sc Connected Locally Minimal Defensive Alliance}.
-We define the problems as follows: \\ \fbox { } We now recall the definition of height of a tree. \begin{definition}\rm The \emph{level} of a vertex $v$ in a rooted tree is the number of edges along the unique path between it and the root node.
-The \emph{height} of a rooted tree is the maximum of the levels of vertices. \end{definition}
+We define the problems as follows: \\ \fbox { } We now recall the definition of height of a tree and diameter of a connected graph. \begin{definition}\rm The \emph{level} of a vertex $v$ in a rooted tree is the number of edges along the unique path between it and the root node.
+The \emph{height} of a rooted tree is the maximum of the levels of vertices. \end{definition} Let $G=(V,E)$ be a connected graph.
+For any $u,v\in V$, let $d(u,v)$ denote the distance between $u$ and $v$, that is, the length of a shortest path between $u$ and $v$ in $G$.
+The \emph{diameter} of $G$ is defined as Note that if $diam(G)\geq 2k$, then the BFS tree height is at least $k$.\\